 We believe omadacycline will be used in the emergency room, hospital, and community settings.
 We have designed omadacycline to provide significant advantages over existing antibiotics, including activity against resistant bacteria, broad spectrum of coverage, intravenous, or IV, and oral formulations with once-daily dosing, and a favorable safety and tolerability profile.
 We believe that it will become the primary antibiotic choice of physicians for use as a first-line monotherapy for acute bacterial skin and skin structure infections, or ABSSSI, community-acquired bacterial pneumonia, or CABP, urinary tract infections, or UTI, and other serious community-acquired bacterial infections.

-Our second most advanced product candidate, PTK-AR01, is a novel tetracycline-derived compound designed for use in the treatment of acne and rosacea.
-PTK-AR01 has demonstrated favorable anti-inflammatory activity, narrow-spectrum antibacterial activity relative to other tetracycline-derived molecules, oral bioavailability, and favorable pharmacokinetic, or PK, properties which we believe make it particularly well-suited for the treatment of acne and rosacea in the community setting.
-We have licensed rights to PTK-AR01 for the treatment of acne and rosacea in the United States to a subsidiary of Warner Chilcott plc, or Warner Chilcott, while retaining rights in the rest of the world.
-Warner Chilcott is responsible for the clinical development of PTK-AR01 for the treatment of acne in the United States and initiated a Phase 2 clinical trial of this product candidate for this indication in June 2012.
-Warner Chilcott may elect to advance the development of PTK-AR01 for the treatment of rosacea.
+Our second most advanced product candidate, WC 3035, is a novel tetracycline-derived compound designed for use in the treatment of acne and rosacea.
+WC 3035 has demonstrated favorable anti-inflammatory activity, narrow-spectrum antibacterial activity relative to other tetracycline-derived molecules, oral bioavailability, and favorable pharmacokinetic, or PK, properties which we believe make it particularly well-suited for the treatment of acne and rosacea in the community setting.
+We have licensed rights to WC 3035 for the treatment of acne and rosacea in the United States to a subsidiary of Actavis (formerly Warner Chilcott), while retaining rights in the rest of the world.
+Actavis is responsible for the clinical development of WC 3035 for the treatment of acne in the United States, following a successful phase 2 clinical trial; a phase 3 clinical trial is planned for the second half of 2014 of this product candidate for this indication.

 The Paratek team enjoys a broad range of management experience developed across the biotechnology and pharmaceutical sectors.